-Perhaps most troublesome, the threat of ending up on the list impacts how tenants react when landlords overcharge them or something goes wrong with their apartments, McAdams says.
+The threat of ending up on the list has had impacts on how tenants react when landlords overcharge them or something goes wrong with their apartments, McAdams says.

 What's a blacklisted tenant to do?

-If you’re blacklisted, it’s going to be more difficult to rent an apartment—but that doesn't mean you can't find a place to live.
+If you’re blacklisted, it should now not influence whether or not you can rent an apartment—but that never meant you can't find a place to live.